kawano-y/sample/README.md

 # sample
-this service is sample project
+this service is sample projects